percona/k8spxc-docs/docs/openshift.md

     up from the `deploy/rbac.yaml` file.
-Briefly speaking, role-based access is based on specifically defined roles and actions corresponding to them, allowed to be done on specific Kubernetes resources (details about users and roles can be found in [OpenShift documentation](https://docs.openshift.com/enterprise/3.0/architecture/additional_concepts/authorization.html)).
+Briefly speaking, role-based access is based on specifically defined roles and actions corresponding to them, allowed to be done on specific Kubernetes resources (details about users and roles can be found in [OpenShift documentation :octicons-link-external-16:](https://docs.openshift.com/enterprise/3.0/architecture/additional_concepts/authorization.html)).

     ``` {.bash data-prompt="$" }
     $ oc apply -f deploy/rbac.yaml